 MID 0240-0245 User Data

-Since the Power Focus 6000, PF6 Flex System, Power Focus 6000 StepSync, ICB and ITB are all LITTLE ENDIAN systems compared to the PowerMACS the data exchanged will be in LITTLE ENDIAN ordering.
+Since the Power Focus 6000, PF6 Flex System, Power Focus 6000 StepSync and IxB are all LITTLE ENDIAN systems compared to the PowerMACS the data exchanged will be in LITTLE ENDIAN ordering.

 The hard coded available address range of the PowerMACS is not applicable on the Power Focus 6000 and PF6 Flex System.